ExpeditionRPG/expedition/shared/images/README.md

 <img src='https://cdn.rawgit.com/expeditionrpg/expedition/master/shared/images/icons/key_small.svg' width = '48' height = '48' /><a href='http://game-icons.net/lorc/originals/key.html'>key</a>

 <img src='https://cdn.rawgit.com/expeditionrpg/expedition/master/shared/images/icons/male_small.svg' width = '48' height = '48' /><a href='http://game-icons.net/delapouite/originals/male.html'>male</a>

+# Internal

+## PNG ->SVG

+When new art files are received from artists, they're often in PNG - but we want them to be in SVG for the best app + printing experience.
+To do so:

+1. Turn the PNG art into pure black on transparent, such as using the Photoshop magic wand with 20 tolerance, anti - aliased.
+Then, use curves to force all set pixels to be black.
+2. Use a tool like pngtosvg.com to convert it, with one color, to SVG.
+3. Open it in Adobe Illustrator to adjust the viewbox as appropriate.
+If artboard is good, wiggle and save it (saving from Illustrator fixes file formatting).
+4. Voila!
+Make sure to optimize the resulting files as outlined below.

+## Optimization

+### General Optimization

+Images should be resized such that the longest dimension is <= 2000 px.

+### JPG Optimization

+Generally save around quality 11 out of 12 for printed assets, 10 out of 12 for digital assets.

+### PNG Optimization

+Use something like https://compresspng.com, which can generally achieve a 50% compression and supports bulk processing.

+### SVG Optimization

+Use an SVG minification tool like https://jakearchibald.github.io/svgomg/

+Precision can generally set be pretty low (ie 2 / 10) unless it makes it look terrible.

+**IMPORTANT:** Make sure to preserve the **viewBox** setting.